NU Public Interest Program

 A.

-Because organizations are submitting their host proposals at the same time that students are submitting their applications, we cannot be sure that any particular site will be part of our program for an additional term this early on in the process.
+Because organizations are submitting their host proposals at the same time that students are submitting their applications (or sometimes later), we cannot be sure that any particular site will be part of our program this year, especially early on in the process.
 Students are therefore encouraged to apply to NUPIP with an open mind to a variety of organizations.

 Q. I know of a really great organization never before affiliated with NUPIP that I’d love to introduce to the program.
 Can I apply and secure a placement at this organization?